|This was the scene that rolled out before our eyes this morning.|

 Sure, it’s painful.
-Sure, it takes months of recovery, much of which will be my responsibility to enact, and sure, it has required the attention and loving efforts of my dear husband Tom who has given me this extraordinary life of love, healing, renewal, and exploration which for this final chapter of my years, in many ways will have just begun.
+Sure, it takes months of recovery, much of which will be my responsibility to enact, and sure, it has required the attention and loving efforts of my dear husband, Tom.
+He has given me this extraordinary life of love, healing, renewal, and exploration, which, for this final chapter of my years, in many ways, will have just begun.

 A special thank you to our readers/friends worldwide for their continuing love, encouraging messages, and endless prayers.

 We’ll continue to post daily as we gradually work our way back to a life of world travel and the blissful lifestyle it provides.